owainkenwayucl/fortlife/README.md

 ![Screenshot of fortlife running on Linux](https://pbs.twimg.com/media/DB-eaAaWsAAHDLy.png:large)

-Here is the output of the braille version:
+Here is the output of the braille version (again this looks awful on Github):

 ```none
 ./life.braille input/eater.pbm